w3f/polkadot-wiki/docs/kusama-claims.md

 take extra steps to protect the security of your key.
 Additionally, another option is the Polkawallet mobile wallet, although it requires an extra step to generate Kusama addresses.

+You can also use the Kusama Ledger application.

+### Using Kusama Ledger application

+Please follow the instructions for [installing the Kusama Ledger application](kusama-ledger) and then proceed to step 2 below.

 ### Using Polkadot{.js} extension (Chrome/Brave or Firefox)

 1. Install the Polkadot{.js} extension from the